 Earlier we noted the Giants, the Dodgers and the intrinsic dangers of swapping jerseys with the enemy.
 But it had to be an outright death wish for Marichal, ex-Giants ace still hated in the twilight of his baseball life by hordes of angry Los Angeles baseball fans, to put on the uniform of the Dodgers.
-This was, after all, the man at the center of baseball’s most notorious brawl when, in 1965, he took issue with an inside pitch he received from Dodgers counterpart Sandy Koufax—and then took a bat to the head of catcher Johnny Roseboro in response.
-To see him wearing Dodger Blue, even ten years after this unforgiveable incident, left fans at Chavez Ravine aghast to say the least.
+This was, after all, the man at the center of baseball’s most notorious brawl when, in 1965, he took issue with an inside pitch from Dodgers counterpart Sandy Koufax—and then took a bat to the head of catcher Johnny Roseboro in response.
+To see him wearing Dodger Blue, even 10 years after that unforgiveable incident, left fans at Chavez Ravine aghast to say the least.

 When news of the Marichal signing hit Los Angeles, the Dodgers’ front office was hit with a flood of angry calls and letters.
 Marichal’s new employer and teammates defended his presence, and even Roseboro—who had recently smoked the peace pipe with Marichal—went publicly out of his way to tell the fans to chill.
 Marichal himself shrugged his shoulders at the furor, knowing he couldn’t erase the memories.
 He simply answered one reporter’s query with, “It happened.”